-In addition, 20-25 students serve as Service Learning Ambassadors.
-The latter meet weekly to impact grade-level projects and school-wide initiatives, including but not limited to animal welfare, home insecurity, environment, and ability awareness.
+In addition, a number of students serve as Service Learning Ambassadors.
+The latter meet weekly or bi-weekly to impact grade-level projects and school-wide initiatives, including but not limited to animal welfare, home insecurity, environment, and ability awareness.